-In the Harry Potter series, this trope could also apply to Lord Voldemort, as the Avada Kedavra spell he had tried to kill Harry with hit him instead.
-We learn in Harry Potter And The Goblet Of Fire that no one (aside from Harry himself) had ever survived being hit with Avada Kedavra.
-His followers certainly seemed to think No One Could Survive That, as many (though not all) of them didn't bother to search for him, instead opting to lead lives of lesser evil.
+The Avada Kedavra spell Lord Voldemort tried to kill Harry with hit him instead.
+We learn in Harry Potter and the Goblet of Fire that no one (aside from Harry himself) had ever survived being hit with Avada Kedavra.
+His followers certainly seemed to think this, as many (though not all) of them didn't bother to search for him, instead opting to lead lives of lesser evil.
 Subverted slightly as Voldemort actually was, for all intents and purposes, dead.
 He managed to cling to life as some sort of spirit, and would eventually return to his body in The Goblet of Fire.

 Subverted in Deathly Hallows.
-When Voldemort finally does manage to kill Harry, but Harry survives again, Voldemort is careful (and Genre Savvy) enough not to assume that No One Could Survive That, even in the case of Avada Kedavra.
+When Voldemort finally does manage to kill Harry, but Harry survives again, Voldemort is careful (and Genre Savvy) enough not to assume this, even in the case of Avada Kedavra.
 So he sends someone to check he's been Killed Off for Real.
 Unfortunately he chooses Narcissa Malfoy, who's only concerned about whether Draco's safe and doesn't care that Harry's still around, so she lies to Voldemort.

-Subverted in Catch Twenty Two.
+Subverted in Catch-22.
 Doc Daneeka doesn't like flying but is required to fly a certain number of hours so he gets people to put his name on the flight manifest.
 One of these flights he's not on crashes killing everyone on board and everyone refuses to believe he's alive after that despite his protestations to the contrary.